gsoules/MkDocs/digital-archive/docs/administrator/omeka-administration.md

 !!! note "Caution"
     Do not edit CSS unless you know what you are doing.
 The smallest mistake can drastically change the appearance of your site.
-To be safe, before making any changes, first copy text CSS and save it to a file as a backup.
+To be safe, before making any changes, first copy the CSS and save it to a file as a backup.
 If you get into trouble with your changes, you can restore the good CSS by copying it into the CSS field from the file.

 ## Add a new user